Condition

 30 minutes of each training session

 Sit on a chair.
-Hold your hands with the backs of your hands against your lower back.
-Press your elbows forwards and inwards so that the muscles at the back of the shoulder joint are increasingly stretched.
+Place your hands with the backs of your hands against the lower part of your lower back.
+Push your elbows forwards and inwards so that you feel a gradual stretch in the muscles at the back of your shoulder joint.
 Hold the stretch for 20 seconds.
-Then push your elbows backwards so that the muscles in front of the shoulder joint are increasingly stretched.
+Then push your elbows back so that you feel a gradual stretch in the muscles at the front of the shoulder joint.
 Hold the stretch for 20 seconds.

-Lie on your back with your legs bent and hands folded on your stomach.
-Bring your arms straight up towards the ceiling and further up over your head so that they lie on the floor above your head.
-Stay in the outer position for a few seconds and slowly lower again so that your hands are on your stomach.
+Lie on your back with your knees bent and your hands folded on your stomach.
+Raise your arms straight up towards the ceiling and then further up over your head so that they rest on the floor above your head.
+Hold this position for a few seconds, then slowly lower your arms back down so that your hands rest on your stomach.

-Lie on your back with your training arm at the bottom and your upper arm 90 degrees out from your body.
-The elbow is bent 90 degrees.
+Lie on your back with your working arm at the bottom and your upper arm at a 90-degree angle to your body.
+The elbow is bent at a 90-degree angle.
 With the opposite arm, rotate the lower arm at the shoulder so that the forearm is brought down along the body and the palm of the hand touches the ground.
 Then rotate the lower arm at the shoulder so that the forearm is brought up over the head and the back of the hand touches the ground.
 The elbow should remain on the floor in front of the shoulder throughout the exercise

 Strength